-I often tell my (now adult) children, that many of life’s most impactful lessons are learned the hard way.
-Well, in 20+ years of leading managed services I’ve learned plenty the hard way and would like to think, despite the scars, that I and the services I influence at PTP are better off for it.
-Since today is my birthday (please, hold your applause until the end) it felt like a good time to reflect and share some of those lessons in hopes that they could provide some value to others.
+I often tell my (now adult) children that many of life’s most impactful lessons are learned the hard way.
+Well, in 20+ years of leading managed services I’ve learned plenty the hard way, and I’d like to think—despite the scars—that I and the services I influence at PTP are better off for it.
+Since today is my birthday (please, hold your applause until the end), it felt like a good time to reflect and share some of those lessons in hopes that they provide value to others.

 Lesson 2: No “MSP” Can Do It All